The LM Club Denmark is:

 History of LM in Lunderskov

-A furniture factory that grew and almost became liquid.
+A furniture factory that grew and almost became afloat.

-History: There is far from a small production of children’s furniture in wood over caravans to the world’s largest mill blades.
+History: There is far from a small production of children’s furniture in wood through caravans to the world’s largest mill blades.
 But LM holds it all.

 Lunderskov: When Ejner Lorentzen founded Lunderskov Møbelfabrik in 1940, he had hardly thought that one day the company would develop into the world’s largest producer of wind turbine blades.
-Back then, wind turbines were mostly used to grind grain or, to a lesser extent, where they were then called wind engines, to draw water from wells or for other functions on the farms of the area.
+Back then, wind turbines were mostly used to grind grain or, to a lesser extent and called wind engines, to draw water from wells or for other functions on the farms in the area.

 Ejner Lorentzen did not think about wind turbines either.
-He, on the other hand, made wooden children’s furniture, and it went well.
+He, on the other hand, made wooden children’s furniture, and it was a success.
 The small workshop grew and soon it became necessary to build a real factory.
-It happened in Møllegade, where a long, two-storey brick building first sprung up from the ground in the 1950s.
+It was build in Møllegade, where a long, two-storey yellow brick building first appeared in the 1950s.
 The Lorentzen family lived upstairs in the first floor.

-At that time, Ejner Lorentzen had hired a skilled carpenter who worked as a carpenter.
-His name was Aage Skouboe, and it turned out that he knew nothing else but to work with wood.
-In 1952, Lorentzen and Skouboe began to explore the possibilities of a brand new material that had just arrived in Denmark: fiberglass.
-Initially, tubs were produced, but up through the 1950s and 1960s the new material’s many possibilities were tested.
-The two letters LM soon came to stand on both caravans, fishing cars, speedboats and cabins.
+At that time, Ejner Lorentzen had hired a skilled carpenter who worked as a joiner.
+His name was Aage Skouboe, and it turned out that his skills exceeded work with wood.
+In 1952, Lorentzen and Skouboe began to explore the possibilities of a brand new material that had just arrived in Denmark: fibreglass.
+Initially, tubs were produced, but up through the 1950s and 1960s the many possibilities of the new material were tested.
+The two letters LM soon were on both caravans, fishing cars, speedboats and cottages.

-However, that with caravans came to a quick end when in 1960 Lorentzen and Skouboe found that it was easier to import them from England.
-It also took time to control all the processes of making fiberglass work, and for some years the import of English caravans helped pay the deficit on fiberglass production.
-At the same time, the production of wooden furniture ceased and the company’s carpenters instead made accommodation for leisure boats.
+However, the caravans came to a quick end, when Lorentzen and Skouboe in 1960 found that it was easier to import them from England.
+It also took time to control all the processes of making fibreglass work, and for some years the import of English caravans helped pay the loss of the fibreglass production.
+At the same time, the production of wooden furniture stopped and the company’s carpenters instead made accommodation for leisure boats.

-In 1964, LM Glasfiber was able to start a new factory on Rolles Mill Road.
-The original furniture factory had undergone several expansions, also up Drosselvej when it was built, but now Ejner Lorentzen and Aage Skouboe decided to share the company.
+In 1964, LM Glasfiber was able to start a new factory on Rolles Møllevej.
+The original furniture factory had undergone several expansions, also on Drosselvej when it was built, but Ejner Lorentzen and Aage Skouboe now decided to share the company.
 Ejner Lorentzen continued for a few years with the camping part, until he sold LM Camping to some Englishmen.
-The company still exists on industrial road in Lunderskov, but now with the name InterCamp.
+The company still exists on industrivej in Lunderskov, but now named InterCamp.

 LM Glasfiber, on the other hand, started producing small speedboats.
-Up until the mid-1990s, a large part of LM Glasfiber’s production accounted for.
-Initially, boat hulls were also produced for others, but attempts were also made to make a houseboat that was launched in Mølledammen, and with many other things.
-Vessels for fishing cars transporting live fish to Germany are also an invention made at LM Glasfiber.
-Previously, fish were transported in large wooden wagons in railway wagons – wooden vessels which the original furniture factory also repaired – but around 1970 the fish transports went over the road.
+Up until the mid-1990s, a large part of LM Glasfiber’s production represented boats.
+Initially, boat hulls were also produced for others, but experiments were also made to make a houseboat that was launched in Mølledammen, along with many other things.
+Vessels for fishing cars transporting live fish to Germany is also an invention made at LM Glasfiber.
+Previously, fish were transported in large wooden vessels in railway wagons – wooden vessels which the original furniture factory also repaired – but around 1970 the fish transports by road took over.

-In 1978, the first wind turbine blade will be cast at the factory on Rolles Mill Road.
+In 1978, the first wind turbine blade is cast at the factory on Rolles Møllevej.
 The first mill blade was 4.5 m long and was delivered to a customer in Vester Nebel.
-It turned out that Aage Skouboe and his son, Flemmnig, had gotten hold of something that could be big – in several ways.
+It turned out that Aage Skouboe and his son, Flemming, got hold of something that could be big – in several ways.
 After the two energy crises in 1973-74 and 1979, Denmark really began to think in different forms of energy, and this particularly benefited the wind turbine industry.
 During the 1990s, blade production grew explosively, so LM Glasfiber eventually gave up producing boats, and instead focused entirely on mill blades.
 Flemming Skouboe, who had now taken over the company after his father, chose to concentrate production in two locations in Denmark: the new plant at Vingen in Lunderskov and in Hammelev.
-Instead, the production sites in Vejen, Gesten, Kolding, Hårup, Kirkeby on Funen, Engesvang and Rudkøbing were closed, while the workshop in Vamdrup was allowed to survive.
+Instead, the production sites in Vejen, Gesten, Kolding, Hårup, Kirkeby on Fyn, Engesvang and Rudkøbing were closed, while the workshop in Vamdrup was allowed to survive.

-In March 2001 a bomb broke down in Lunderskov.
-Flemmnig Skouboe chose to sell his and his father’s work for just over DKK 2.1 billion to a foreign consortium led by Doughty Hanson & Co.
+In March 2001 a bomb hit Lunderskov.
+Flemmnig Skouboe chose to sell his and his father’s work for well over DKK 2.1 billion to a foreign consortium led by Doughty Hanson & Co.
 Limited.
-However, the expansion continues both in Denmark and abroad, for the same year the first wind turbine blade factory will open in China, and in 2006 a plant will open in Canada.
-Lunderskov has also become too small a city for LM Glasfiber, because in 2008 the company moves the head office to Kolding.
+However, the expansion continues both in Denmark and abroad.
+In fact, same year the first wind turbine blade factory opens in China, and in 2006 a factory opens in Canada.
+Lunderskov has also become too small a town for LM Glasfiber, because in 2008 the company moves the head office to Kolding.

-The expansion has since continued abroad, while the production of mill blades in Denmark has now almost ceased.
-Expensive solutions, as compared to abroad, and high costs of transporting blades up to 61.5 meters in length – a product that cannot be said to be particularly handy to send – have resulted in LM Glasfiber deciding almost closing production in Lunderskov.
-The small furniture factory that grew up is now so big that it completely flies from the city.
+The expansion has since continued abroad, while the production of mill blades in Denmark has almost stopped.
+Expensive solutions, compared to abroad, and high transportation costs of blades up to 61.5 meters in length – a product that cannot be said to be particularly handy to transport – have resulted in LM Glasfiber deciding almost closing the production in Lunderskov.
+The small furniture factory that grew up is now so big that it completely flies from the town.

-Thanks to the members of the Lunderskov Local History Archive for historical information and to the Kolding City Archives for assistance with photos.
+Thanks to the members of the Lunderskov Lokalhistoriske Arkiv for historical information and to the Kolding Stadsarkiv for assistance with photos.

-As well as Jyske West Coast and Martin Wilde.
+As well as Jyske Vestkysten and Martin Wilde.